TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-iot/embed-control-tagval-wire-protocol.md

 ### Java and TypeScript/JavaScript APIs

 In the Java API custom messages can be added at the protocol level by using a `ConfigurableProtocolConverter`, there are several methods on this class to add additional commands.
 Each command should extend from `MenuCommand` and should have a unique message type, this is signified by the return of the `getCommandType()` method on the menu command object.
 Likewise in the TypeScript/JavaScript API you can also add custom messages in a very similar way.
+Consult the specific API documentation for more details.

 ### On the embedded device

 On the embedded device you add customizable messages in two halves, for messages that are sent from an API/UI to the device, then you add a `MsgHandler` message processor to the `CombinedMessageProcessor`.
 You access the combined message processor from the `tcMenuServer` instance.

-For sending messages from the device to the remote, simply call `myRemoteConnector.encodeCustomTagValMessage(messageType, functionToAddFields)` where the message type is a unique type that's generally prepared using `msgFieldToWord`, and the function is able to write fields onto the provided transport.
-See the C++ tcMenu library ref docs.
+For sending custom messages from the device to the remote (and bear in mind this needs a custom remote that can process this message!), there are two options:

+To send a TagVal message:

+    myRemoteConnector.encodeCustomTagValMessage(msgFieldToWord('Z', 'Y'), [](TagValTransport* transport) {
+        transport->writeField(FIELD_ID,, 42);
+        transport->writeField(msgFieldToWord('Z', 'Z'), "hello");
+    });

+You can see that the lambda function is called by the encode function in order to get the fields that need to be sent to the remote.
+The starting and ending of the message is handled internally.

+To send binary data:

+    const char* hello = "hello world";
+    connector->encodeCustomBinaryMessage(msgFieldToWord('Z', 'X'), strlen(hello), [](TagValueTransport* transport, void* data) {
+        const char* dataIn = (const char*)data;
+        size_t dataLen = strlen(dataIn);
+        for(uint16_t i=0; i< dataLen; ++i) {
+            transport->writeChar(dataIn[i]);
+        }
+    }, hello);

+Again the starting and ending of the message are handled internally, you simply implement a lambda that can put the raw data into the transport.
+At this moment of time, binary data is one way only, from the device to the remote.

 [Back to tcMenu main page]({{< relref "tc-menu" >}})